Ann Wauters: Overseas

 Throughout her basketball career, Wauters has gained more overseas experience than any other female player.
-Prior to her WNBA career, Wauters played in France for USV Olympic.
+Prior to her WNBA career, she played in France for USV Olympic.
 After her rookie season in the WNBA, she played with the team for four more years during the off-season and won four consecutive championships.
 From 2004 to 2007, Wauters played in Russia for VBM-SGAU and won a championship.
 From 2007 to 2009, Wauters played two off-seasons for CSKA Moscow.
 In the 2009–10 off-season, Wauters played for UMMC Ekaterinburg and won a championship with the team.
 In the 2011–12 off-season, Wauters played in Spain for Ros Casares Valencia, winning two championships with the team.
 In the 2012–13 off-season, Wauters played in Turkey for Galatasaray S.K. and won a Turkish Cup with the team.
 In the 2013–14 off-season, Wauters returned to UMMC Ekaterinburg and won her second Russian League championship with the team.
 In the 2014–15 off-season, Wauters played in France for ESB Villeneuve-d'Ascq, winning a EuroCup championship with the team.
 In the 2015–16 off-season, Wauters played in her home country for Royal Castors Braine in the first portion of the off-season and spent the second portion of the off-season playing for Galatasaray S.K.
 As of May 2016, Wauters signed with AGÜ Spor of the Turkish League for the 2016–17 off-season.
 In June 2017, Wauters signed with Yakin Dogu.
 She played for Kayseri Basketbol in the 2019–2020 season.